Skip to main content

 The effects of smoking on your overall health are well known: a high risk of developing lung cancer, breathing problems, chronic obstructive pulmonary disease (COPD)… The list goes on.
 But you may not know that smoking can lead to oral health problems and make it more difficult to treat those problems, too.

-How does smoking affect my oral health?
+How does smoking affect your oral health?

 • More likely to get sick.
-Tobacco reduces the body’s ability to fight infection, including in the mouth and gums.
+Tobacco use reduces the body’s ability to fight infection, including in the mouth and gums.
 A simple infection can lead to something worse, like sepsis.

 • Higher risk for other problems.
 Smokers are twice as likely to develop gum disease than non-smokers.
+Smokers also have a 10 times higher risk for developing oral cancer, and smoking is linked to increased risk for 12 other types of cancer.

 What about vaping and e-cigarettes?

-Vapes are an alternative product that work by heating a liquid that usually contains nicotine, flavoring and other chemicals until it produces an aerosol users breath in.
+Vapes are an alternative product that work by heating a liquid that usually contains nicotine, flavoring and other chemicals until it produces an aerosol that users breath in.

 Many young people believe that vaping is much safer than using cigarettes because e-cigarettes don’t contain tobacco.
 However, any substantial difference in safety is still up for debate as there aren’t many long-term studies.
 Young people who vape are also more likely to start smoking cigarettes in the future.